billbrod/foveated-metamers/README.md

 # Code structure

  - `Snakefile`: used by snakemake to determine how to create the files for this project.
-Handles everything except the experiment
+Handles everything except the experiment.
  - `foveated_metamers/`: library of functions used in this project
     - `create_metamers.py`: creates metamers.
     - `stimuli.py`: assembles the various metamer images into format required